 Check out our online facebook support community for parents of kids with mood disorders

 I am a therapist in Charlotte NC and have been working with children and teens since 1992.
 Please NOTE THAT I CURRENTLY HAVE A NEW WEBSITE.
 You can find it here.
 During the last 25 years, I have come to understand the struggle families have with getting their children good help.
-I designed this site as a resource for parents.
-It will help you find information and make decisions to help your child or teen.
+It hope my website, at the link above will help you find information and make decisions to help your child or teen.
 Please note that I am in the process of migrating all of these site pages here.
 There may be many errors on this page as this process is finishing up.
 Please be patient as it is time consuming.
 My new practice is focused primarily on therapy for adults, although I work with teen girls and provide help to parents.
 The website still has hundreds of pages of resources and I add some everyday.
 Please check it out here.

 Learn about what Treatments Work